Patrick McKerron: Career

-Awards and honours

-McKerron was invested with Companion of the Most Distinguished Order of St. Michael and St. George (CMG) in 1945 in recognition of his work in the Malayan Planning Unit during the war in Malaya.
-In 1950, he also received Knight Commander of the Most Excellent Order of the British Empire (KBE) for his 30 years of service in Malayan Civil Service.

 Personal life

-Patrick McKerron was born in Aberdeen, Scotland, UK on 6 May 1896.
+Patrick McKerron was born in Aberdeen, Scotland, United Kingdom on 6 May 1896.
 He is the eldest son of Professor and Mrs R. G. McKerron.

 McKerron's first marriage was with Ernestine Bickford Pearce, daughter of Mr and Mrs Ernest V Pearce of Baxterley, Nathan Road (Singapore) on 21 April 1924.

 McKerron's second marriage was with Majorie Mennedy Rettie, youngest daughter of Mr and Mrs A T Rettie of Spring Valley, Badulla, Ceylon on 29 April 1933.

 McKerron has a son (Colin) and a daughter (Jane) from his marriage.

 McKerron died in London on 20 March 1964.

+Legacy

+Honours

+McKerron was invested with Companion of the Most Distinguished Order of St. Michael and St. George (CMG) in 1945 in recognition of his work in the Malayan Planning Unit during the war in Malaya.
+He was also awarded a mention in dispatches on 26 June 1947, in recognition of his services in the Dutch East Indies.
+In 1950, he received Knight Commander of the Most Excellent Order of the British Empire (KBE) for his 30 years of service in Malayan Civil Service.